Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 :white_check_mark: Students will execute a few basic R functions

-Write a set of expressions that would allow you to construct the following data frame object below?
+Write a set of expressions that would allow you to construct the following data frame called "CSU_stats" below.

 ```
-  geneName tissue partings
+> CSU_stats
+           Category Population
-1   elt-2           bye
+1        Undergrads      23943
-2   ges-1      hola    adios
+2             Grads       4503
-3	chs-1     mata
+3            Online       3538
-4	aes-3   bonjour    salut
+4 Faculty and Staff       7491
+5              Town     164000

+> str(CSU_stats)
+'data.frame':	5 obs. of  2 variables:
+ $ Category  : chr  "Undergrads" "Grads" "Online" "Faculty and Staff" ...
+ $ Population: num  23943 4503 3538 7491 164000
 ```

-Turn in the code.
+Turn in your code including lines with comments.

 -----